-- D. Students enrolled in grades 9-12 in an Arkansas public school shall be eligible to enroll in a publicly supported community college or four-year college or university in accordance with the rules and regulations adopted by the college or university. - II.
+II.
 Individual evaluation based on other performance criteria.
-Students may be selected through a process determined to be appropriate by the high school principal and based on performance criteria which justify waiver of the standardized test scores and the grade point average criteria contained in I., A., and B. above.
+Students may be selected through a process determined to be appropriate by the high school principal and based on performance criteria which justify waiver of the standardized test scores and the grade point average criteria contained in I, A and B above.

-To be considered under this program, the student must submit an application for admission and a letter of recommendation from the high school principal or superintendent stating that the student meets all prescribed criteria.
+To be considered under this program, a student must submit an application for admission and a letter of recommendation from the high school principal or superintendent stating that the student meets all prescribed criteria.

-Students applying for admission under provisions in item Il above must provide a statement from the superintendent or principal outlining the selection process and performance criteria deemed to justify waiving the test scores and grade point requirements.
-Arkansas State University-Beebe/ Newport reserves the right to determine whether the criteria meet the university's admission standards.
+Students applying for admission under provisions in item II above must provide a statement from the superintendent or principal outlining the selection process and performance criteria deemed to justify waiving the test scores and grade point requirements.
+Arkansas State University-Beebel/ Newport reserves the right to determine whether the criteria meet the university's admission standards.
 Students who have earned university credit while still in high school are expected to submit all credentials after graduation from high school.